alukosdev/ccsp/guidance/owasp-top-10.md

 This risk was renamed to [Cryptographic Failures](#vulnerable-and-outdated-components) in 2021.
 !!!
 ==- Server-Side Request Forgery (SSRF)
-<span id="rev1"></span>SSRF flaws occur whenever a web application is fetching a remote resource without validating the user-supplied URL.
+SSRF flaws occur whenever a web application is fetching a remote resource without validating the user-supplied URL.
 It allows an attacker to coerce the application to send a crafted request to an unexpected destination, even when protected by a firewall, VPN, or another type of network access control list (ACL).

 As modern web applications provide end-users with convenient features, fetching a URL becomes a common scenario.
 As a result, the incidence of SSRF is increasing.
-Also, the severity of SSRF is becoming higher due to cloud services and the complexity of architectures.[[¹⁰]](#ref10)
+Also, the severity of SSRF is becoming higher due to cloud services and the complexity of architectures.

 +++ Notable CWEs
 The data shows a relatively low incidence rate with above average testing coverage and above-average Exploit and Impact potential ratings.